-Whether it be Facebook, Instagram, SnapChat, YouTube, LinkedIn, Pinterest, or one of the dozens of other social media platforms that dominate society, it's nearly impossible not to judge ourselves based on others.
+Whether it be Facebook, Instagram, SnapChat, YouTube, LinkedIn, or one of the other social media platforms that dominate society, it's nearly impossible not to judge ourselves based on others.

 But hey, there are worse things.